dog at vet

 For individual research as pet parents, Dr. Knox recommends visiting university websites like Tufts University to get most recent questions answered about your pet’s diet and general health.

-Both dry and wet food have different benefits to your dog’s overall health and one should not be excluded from the other without checking in with your vet first.
+Dry and wet foods have different benefits to your dog’s overall health; one should not be excluded from the other without checking in with your vet first.
 Your primary vet can give you suggestions on what is best for your specific dog.
 However below is an overview of the benefits each of these food types provide:

 Benefit Of Wet Food